worldmaking/digm5010/index.md

   - the most **interesting** pixels on the screen are the mouse
   - the mouse represents not just **space** but also **time** -- use it

-One of Maeda's students -- [Golan Levin](http://www.flong.com) -- now professor at Carnegie Mellon University, and a key figure in the Art & Code community.
-His [Masters's thesis](http://www.flong.com/texts/publications/thesis/) focused specifically on the creation of audiovisual instruments, responding directly to Maeda's project.
-For example, look at Curly and [Yellowtail](http://www.flong.com/texts/reports/report_yellowtail/).

 Maeda's courses and research in the Aesthetics & Computation group at MIT inspired a whole generation of creative coders.
 He taught Casey Reas and Ben Fry, and his [Design By Numbers](https://en.wikipedia.org/wiki/Design_By_Numbers) software was the precursor of their Processing (and thence P5.js).

 Maeda's courses challenged students to rethink the medium from its most basic elements.
 A typical assignment: